What is private mortgage insurance?

 The most common way to pay for PMI is a monthly premium.

-- The premium is also shown on your Closing Disclosure on page 1, in the Projected Payments section.
+- The premium is shown on your Loan Estimate and Closing Disclosure on page 1, in the Projected Payments section.

 Sometimes you pay for PMI with a one-time up-front premium paid at closing.

-- This premium is shown on your Loan Estimate and Closing Disclosure on page 2, in section B.
+- The premium is shown on your Loan Estimate and Closing Disclosure on page 2, in section B.

-- If you make an up-front payment and then move or refinance, you may not be entitled to a refund of the premium.
+- If you make an up-front payment and then move or refinance, you might not be entitled to a refund of the premium.

 Sometimes you pay with both up-front and monthly premiums.